Larry June: Career

-As a teenager, Hendricks used MySpace -- to collaborate with musicians like G-Eazy back in 2006 -- and YouTube, where he listened to instrumentals from producers like Cardo in 2008.
-Years later, he collaborated with both musicians.
-Larry released "Cali Grown", his first album in 2010.
+As a teenager in the mid-2000s, June used MySpace to collaborate with rappers including G-Eazy, and used YouTube to listen to instrumentals by producers such as Cardo in 2008.
+He later collaborated with both artists.
+In 2010, June released his debut album, Cali Grown.

 In 2014, Complex posted June's mixtape Route 80 with TM88.
 Following the exposure in Complex, he was signed to Warner Records, with the label giving him a $20,000 advance in exchange for two extended plays with the option for more records.
 According to June, Warner failed to show interest in his work, which led him to stop recording music for two years.
 He instead toured the US, opening for Post Malone and Smokepurpp.
 June released numerous tracks in 2016, including the full-length mixtape Sock It to Me.
 Warner eventually released him, and he created an account with DistroKid, releasing the projects You're Doing Good, Sock it to Me, Pt.
 2 and Very Peaceful.
 As an independent artist, he made more profit from his music streams.
 He also released the EPs Larry and Orange Season, both of which were produced by Cookin' Soul.
 The release of Orange Season was accompanied by an iOS game of the same name, inspired by Nintendo's early era 8-bit graphics.
 He also toured with Cousin Stizz in 2016 and was featured on Stizz's song Down Like That as well as Malone's single Never Understand.
 Additional collaborations in 2016 include rapping with Asher Roth and Michael Christmas on the track "Laundry".

 In 2020, during the COVID-19 pandemic, he recorded at his home studio, releasing six projects, including Adjust to the Game, Cruise USA, Numbers, and Keep Going.
 In early 2021, June launched the Honeybear Boba in San Francisco.

 On June 11, 2021, June released Orange Print, a project that "displays every bit of his persona".
 The release marked his first to be distributed through Empire Distribution, after he stopped releasing independently through DistroKid.
 Speaking to The Ringer in May 2021, June said he would consider a major-label record deal if the opportunity comes, but is not rushed about it.